Tight bounds on the maximum size of a set of permutations with bounded VC-dimension: Upper bounds

-The sequence $MST(M)=a_1,a_2,\dots,a_p$ can be made $(k+1)$-sparse by removing at most $kn$ occurrences of symbols.
-Indeed, whenever two occurrences $a_i, a_j$ (where $i<j$) of the same symbol appear at distance at most $k$, we remove symbols at positions $i, i+1, \dots, j-1$.
-This corresponds to shrinking $M$ by at least one row and thus we stop after at most $n$ iterations, each of which removes at most $k$ occurrences of symbols.

-The resulting sequence is thus a $((k+1)^2,k+1)$-formation-free sequence of length differing by $O(n)$ from the number of $1$-entries of $M$.
+The sequence $\MST(M)=a_1,a_2,\dots,a_p$ can be made $(k+1)$-sparse by removing at most $kn$ occurrences of symbols.
+Indeed, whenever two occurrences $a_i, a_j$ (where $i<j$) of the same symbol appear at distance at most $k$, then $a_i$ is among the last $k$ symbols preceding the block containing $a_j$.
+Thus, it suffices to take the blocks from left to right and in each of them remove the at most $k$ symbols that appear as the last $k$ symbols preceding the block.
+The resulting sequence is thus a $(k+1,k+1)$-formation-free sequence of length differing by $O(n)$ from the number of $1$-entries of $M$.
 The result then follows from Theorem~\ref{thm:nivasch13}. \end{proof}

-This proves the upper bounds in Theorem~\ref{thm:extremal} by observing that a matrix with a $(k+1,k+1)$-formation contains every $(k+1)$-permutation matrix. \begin{corollary} For every fixed $k\geq 3$ if we let $t:=\lfloor (k-2)/2 \rfloor$, then
+This proves the upper bounds in Theorem~\ref{thm:extremal} by observing that a $(k+1)$-tuple of columns with a $(k+1,k+1)$-formation contains every $(k+1)$-permutation matrix. \begin{corollary} For every fixed $k\geq 3$ if we let $t:=\lfloor (k-2)/2 \rfloor$, then